 Host Checka is an in-depth review site that looks at various web hosting companies to determine which is the best.
-We use a tried and tested checklist to help us give unbiased reviews which one rocks.
+We use a tried and tested checklist to help us give unbiased reviews which one rocks in United Kingdom.

 Here’s a list of the hosts that came out on top in our tests based on several factors; Load time, up time, support, security, features and pricing.